Easy Carrot Cake Recipe with Cream Cheese Frosting

 CREAM CHEESE FROSTING:

-- 1 stick of butter (at room temperature)
+- 12 tablespoons of butter (at room temperature)

 Instructions

-- *If you haven't already, pour your raisins into a bowl and cover with water so they'll plump up!
+- If you haven’t already, put the raisins into a bowl and cover with hot water so they’ll plump up (let them soak at least 10-15 minutes)!
+Pat dry before adding to the cake batter.

-- In a large mixing bowl, add together the flour, baking powder, baking soda, salt, cinnamon, nutmeg and cloves.
-Whisk together.
+- In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, cloves, and salt.
+Set aside.

-- Leave the cake in the pan and when completely cooled, frost with cream cheese frosting.
+- Allow the cake to cool completely in the pan before frosting.

 - In a medium bowl, cream the cream cheese and butter until light and fluffy.